 - Great for feeding dry food

-The next toy from Outward Hound is for all the hunting and chasing dogs out there who need mental exercise.
-Hide and seek is a great game for dogs as it helps to challenge them mentally while preventing boredom.
+This is a perfect toy for all the hunting and chasing canines out there.
+In fact, hide and seek is a great game for dogs, as it helps to keep them mentally sharp and prevent boredom.

-But you should know that these plush toys aren’t made for aggressive dogs or chewers as they are very thin and easy to tear open. although you can buy individual plush animals for more fun.
+But keep in mind that plush toys aren’t made for aggressive dogs or chewers, as they’re very thin and easy to tear open.

 The product is available in four sizes to fit different dogs, so take a look at the measurements of the squirrels and the stump to decide what size is best for your dog.